abeldekat/harpoonline/README.md

       indicators = { ' 1 ', ' 2 ', ' 3 ', ' 4 ' },
       active_indicators = { '[1]', '[2]', '[3]', '[4]' },

-      -- 1 More indicators than items in the harpoon list: empty_slot = '', -- ' · ', -- middledot.
-Disable using empty string

-      -- 2 Less indicators than items in the harpoon list more_marks_indicator = ' … ', -- horizontal elipsis.
+      -- Less indicators than items in the harpoon list more_marks_indicator = ' … ', -- horizontal elipsis.
 Disable using empty string
       more_marks_active_indicator = '[…]', -- Disable using empty string
     },